scottlowry/ScottLowryNet/www/content/posts/bitcoin-lottery-miner.md

 1. I used [BitAddress](https://www.bitaddress.org/), a JavaScript client-side Bitcoin wallet generator, to generate a new Bitcoin address for mining payouts.

 2. I opted to use a solo mining pool so I wouldn't need to keep a copy of the Bitcoin blockchain stored locally.
 I'm using [KanoPool](https://kano.is/).
 Once I created an account with the newly generated Bitcoin wallet address configured for payout, I was ready to start mining.
-I started CGMiner with the worker I set up on KanoPool configured CGMiner to use KanoPool's Seattle and Los Angeles servers as they're geographically closest to me:
+I started CGMiner with the worker I set up on KanoPool configured to use KanoPool's Seattle and Los Angeles servers as they're geographically closest to me:
 ```bash
 cgminer -o stratum+tcp://se.kano.is:3333 -u slowry05.worker -p x -o stratum+tcp://la.kano.is:3333 -u slowry05.worker -p x
 ```